Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Lower HDL-C often travels with insulin resistance and metabolic dysfunction.

-V. The AIP–MINOCA Study: What They Found (and Why John Matters)
+The AIP-MINOCA Study: What They Found

 - Normal coronary vessels: 188 patients (44.7%)

-- Non-obstructive CAD (<50% stenosis): 233 patients (55.3%)
+- Non-obstructive CAD: 233 patients (55.3%)

-Patients in the highest AIP quartile (Q4) showed an increased likelihood of non-obstructive CAD.
+Patients in the highest AIP quartile (Q4) showed an increased likelihood of having non-obstructive CAD.
+Even after adjusting for other factors, AIP remained a significant predictor.

 Interpretation: AIP acted like a “metabolic fingerprint” that tracked with underlying atherosclerosis—even when that atherosclerosis was not obstructive.